-Join us at Harry’s Hofbrau in Redwood City, 11:30 on Tuesday, February 21.
-See the MEETING INFO menu item for specific times and directions.
+Join us at Harry’s Hofbrau in Redwood City on Tuesday, June 20.
+Harry’s opens at 11 am for cafeteria style lunch; our meeting will start promptly at 12 noon.
+See the MEETING INFO menu item for directions.
 This month’s topic is

 Kristin Patterson on “United States Tax Stamps Used to Raise Funds for the Civil War”

 The United States Government enacted its first Federal Tax on October 1, 1862, to raise money to support a Civil War that had been going on much longer than President Lincoln had anticipated.
 This presentation will talk about the different revenue stamps that were created including ones inscribed Agreement, Bank Check, Certificate, Insurance, Mortgage, Playing Cards, Probate of Will, Proprietary, and more, ranging in face value from 1¢ to $200.
 These stamps are gorgeous pieces of history with many still attached to the item for which they collected the tax.

 Kristin Patterson started collecting postage stamps when she was 10.
 But changed her focus 22 years and started collecting U.S. Civil War tax stamps and documents with revenue stamps.
 She has been very active in the philatelic community, serving 4 years as President of Sequoia Stamp Club, 17 years as Chair of PENPEX Stamp Show (www.penpex.org), and served on the American Philatelic Society and American Philatelic Research Library Boards.